keithaknight/SimpleInjector.AutoRegistration/README.md

 ## License

-SimpleInjector.AutoRegistration is available under the MIT license.
+KeithAKnight.SimpleInjector.AutoRegistration is available under the MIT license.
 See [License.txt] (https://github.com/keithaknight/SimpleInjector.AutoRegistration/blob/master/License.txt) for more details.

 Additional details may be found at: http://opensource.org/licenses/MIT.